-Whatever the specific title, DUI laws make it unlawful for a person to operate a car, truck, motorcycle, or commercial vehicle if:
+Whatever the specific title, state criminal law makes it unlawful to operate a car, truck, motorcycle, or commercial vehicle if:

-- The driver's ability to safely operate the vehicle is impaired by the effects of alcohol, illegal drugs, prescribed medications such as painkillers, or even over-the-counter medications such as antihistamines; or
+- The driver's ability to safely operate the vehicle is impaired by the effects of alcohol, illegal drugs, prescription drugs such as painkillers, or even over-the-counter medications such as antihistamines

-- The driver is intoxicated at a level above established DUI standards, such as blood-alcohol concentration (BAC).
+- The driver is intoxicated to a level above the established DUI legal limit, such as blood-alcohol concentration (BAC)

 Field Sobriety and Chemical Tests

-When a law enforcement officer makes a vehicle stop and suspects that the driver may be intoxicated, the officer will conduct a "field sobriety" test on the driver and may ask for his or her consent to some form of chemical test for intoxication.
+When a law enforcement officer makes a vehicle stop and suspects intoxicated driving, the officer will conduct field sobriety tests.
+They will also ask for your consent to some form of chemical test for intoxication.

-Field sobriety tests usually involve a police officer asking a driver to perform a number of tasks that assess any impairment of the person's physical or cognitive ability.
-Examples of field sobriety tests include evaluating the driver's ability to walk a straight line, heel to toe, requiring the driver to maintain balance while standing on one leg; and looking for horizontal gaze nystagmus (HGN) in the eyes of the driver.
+Field sobriety tests involve a police officer asking you to perform several tasks.
+These assess impairment of your physical or cognitive ability.
+Field sobriety tests include evaluating your ability to walk a straight line, heel to toe, requiring you to maintain balance while standing on one leg, and looking for horizontal gaze nystagmus (HGN) in your eyes.

-Chemical tests could also be conducted in connection with the vehicle stop, using a Breathalyzer that measures a driver's breath-alcohol concentration (BrAC) or taking a blood sample to be evaluated later at a lab for the purposes of evaluating blood-alcohol concentration (BAC).
-Many states do not allow a driver suspected of DUI to choose which type of chemical test is administered.
+Chemical tests conducted in connection with the vehicle stop may include using a breathalyzer test.
+A breathalyzer measures a driver's breath-alcohol concentration (BrAC).
+You may need to submit a blood test or urine sample to determine blood-alcohol concentration (BAC) or the presence of drugs.
+Many states do not allow drivers suspected of DUI to choose which chemical test to administer.

 Refusing a Chemical Test: "Implied Consent" Laws

-If a driver refuses to submit to such testing, implied consent laws can be used to impose penalties such as mandatory suspension of a driver's license, usually for six months or more.
-Often, license sanctions for test refusal are harsher than those imposed after failure of a chemical test.
-In most states, a driver's refusal to submit to a chemical test may also be used to enhance the penalties imposed if they are eventually convicted for DUI.
+If you refuse to submit to testing, implied consent laws impose penalties such as immediate revocation of your driver's license and arrest.
+Often, license sanctions for test refusal are harsher than those imposed after the failure of a chemical test.
+In most states, a driver's refusal to submit to a chemical test can enhance the penalties imposed if convicted of a DUI.

 "Per Se" and "Zero Tolerance" DUI Laws

-All states also carry "zero tolerance" laws that target drivers under the legal drinking age.
-These laws penalize persons under 21 for operating a vehicle with any trace of alcohol in their systems (a BAC above 0.0), or with negligible BAC levels such as 0.01 or 0.02.
+All states carry "zero tolerance" laws that target drivers under the legal drinking age.
+These laws penalize persons under 21 for operating a vehicle with any amount of alcohol in their system.
+DUI penalties are worse if underage drivers have a BAC at or above the state's legal limit.

-Keep in mind that a driver may still be arrested and convicted for DUI without proof of "per se" intoxication, when other evidence of impairment is shown.
-For example, a driver with a 0.06 BAC level can be found guilty of DUI if an arresting law enforcement officer testifies that he observed the driver's vehicle swerving badly, and that the driver exhibited both slurred speech and severe inattention during questioning after a vehicle stop.
+Remember that you may face arrest and conviction for a DUI without proof of per se intoxication if there is other evidence of impairment.
+For example, a driver with a 0.06 BAC level can be guilty of DUI if an arresting law enforcement officer testifies that he observed the driver's vehicle swerving and that the driver exhibited slurred speech and severe inattention during questioning after a vehicle stop.

 DUI Convictions: Criminal Penalties

 A DUI conviction may carry criminal penalties including fines, jail time, probation, and community service.
-Some state laws impose certain minimum penalties for first-time offenses, then designate increased penalties for each offense thereafter.
-The severity of criminal penalties will vary according to the circumstances of the offense, including:
+Some state laws impose certain minimum penalties for first-time offenses, then have increased penalties for second or third offenses.
+The severity of criminal penalties will vary according to the circumstances of the crime.
+The court will consider:

-- Whether the driver was operating a commercial vehicle at the time of the DUI;
+- Operation of a commercial vehicle at the time of the DUI

-- Whether the DUI violation occurred simultaneously with another dangerous moving violation, such as speeding or eluding the police;
+- DUI occurred in connection with another dangerous moving violation, like speeding, eluding the police, or a traffic accident

-- Whether the driver was under the legal drinking age at the time of the DUI violation.
+- If the driver is under the legal drinking age at the time of the DUI violation

 DUI Arrest and Conviction: Driving Privilege Penalties

-In addition to potential criminal penalties, a DUI arrest or conviction will have an immediate negative impact on driving privileges.
+In addition to potential criminal penalties, you must deal with your local Department of Motor Vehicles (DMV).
+A DUI arrest or conviction will have an immediate and harmful impact on your driving privileges.

-Most state laws allow a motor vehicle department to immediately suspend the driver's license of any person operating a vehicle with a BAC above the state limit for intoxication, or any driver who refuses to submit to BAC testing.
-The driver's vehicle could also be confiscated or impounded, and the DUI offender will likely incur significant administrative costs.
-This loss of driving privileges can normally occur even before a DUI conviction.
+Most state laws allow the DMV to immediately suspend the driver's license of any person operating a vehicle with a BAC above the state limit or any driver who refuses to submit to chemical testing.
+The state may confiscate or impound your vehicle and you will incur significant administrative costs.
+This loss of driving privileges can occur even before a DUI conviction.

-Most states allow a DUI arrestee to obtain a temporary license and request an administrative hearing at which he or she may argue against license suspension, or for restoration of limited driving privileges.
+Some states allow you to get a temporary limited license.
+You will need to request an administrative hearing.
+At this hearing, you may argue against license suspension or restoration of restricted driving privileges.

-As with criminal penalties, the impact of a DUI arrest or conviction on driving privileges will vary according to the driver's history of DUI violations and the severity of the offense.
-An increasingly popular DUI consequence, especially for repeat offenders, is mandatory installation of an "ignition interlock" device on the offender's vehicle.
-This breath-testing device measures the vehicle operator's BAC, and will prevent operation of the vehicle if more than a minimum amount of alcohol is detected.
+The impact of a DUI arrest or conviction on driving privileges will vary according to your history and the severity of the offense.
+An increasingly popular DUI consequence, especially for repeat offenders, is the mandatory installation of an ignition interlock device (IID) in your vehicle.
+This breath-testing device measures your BAC and will prevent the vehicle's operation if it detects any alcohol.

-Where this requirement is used, the DUI offender is typically required to pay costs of installation, rental, and maintenance of the ignition interlock device.
-Rental fees alone can amount to as much as four dollars per day, so a DUI offender's expenses can add up quickly when an ignition interlock device is required.
+You will pay the installation, rental, and maintenance costs of the ignition interlock device.
+Rental fees can amount to as much as four dollars per day, so your expenses can add up quickly.

 Plea Bargains in DUI Cases

-Due to recent law enforcement trends that focus on preventing DUI by penalizing offenders harshly, some district attorney offices refuse to negotiate plea bargains in DUI cases.
+Due to recent law enforcement trends focusing on prevention, some district attorney offices refuse to negotiate plea bargains in DUI cases.
 This is especially true if evidence of the violation is strong.
-In fact, some states, like Kansas, have enacted laws that prohibit government attorneys from entering into plea bargains with DUI defendants.
-However, in other cases a DUI charge may be reduced to a lesser offense like reckless driving or an "open container" violation.
+Some states, like Kansas, have enacted laws prohibiting government attorneys from entering into plea bargains with DUI defendants and reducing a charge to a non-DUI-related offense.
+However, in other cases, a DUI charge may be reduced to a lesser offense like reckless driving or an "open container" violation.

 Questions About DUI Offenses?
 Talk to a Lawyer

 While this article provides DUI offense basics, each case is unique.
-If you have been charged with a DUI, contact a local DUI attorney who can help you get a much better outcome for your case, whether it's a reduced charge, probation instead of jail time, or a solid defense leading to dropped charges or a "not guilty" verdict.
+If you face a DUI charge, it's a good idea to contact a local DUI defense attorney.
+They can use their expertise to help you get a much better outcome for your case.